Landing page redesign

 Redesign my landing page for Campaign X Draft a wireframe for this ad group's landing page Improve the landing page experience for [URL]

-If you don't specify a URL, Hero AI looks it up from the campaign's ads or settings.
+If you don't give a URL, the Landing Page Agent looks one up from the campaign's ads or settings.
 If it can't find one, it asks.

-The wireframe usually contains 8 to 12 sections.
+The wireframe usually runs 8 to 12 sections.
 A typical structure:

 - Nav and footer.
-Structure-only placeholders.
-Hero AI doesn't redesign your site nav.
+Structure-only placeholders, the Landing Page Agent doesn't redesign your site nav.

 - Trust strip.
 A social-proof line with logo placeholders.